Return to Koh Chang Beaches

 After this turning to Klong Prao Resort, the main road enters an avenue of uniform single storey shop units – not one of the island’s most aesthetic spots.
 The Lakes Bar and Bistro (run by Klong Prao Resort) starts things off leading onto other massage and government units.
 Annie P American Diner, beloved by the expats, is one to look out for, whilst DD Mhuek, the Cambodian border minibus company and Koh Chang Gym are across the road.

-Further on, Bhu Tarn Resort (sister resort to Klong Prao Resort) is set back with its minimart out front, with Scandinavian Chang Divers and an open air 329bt BBQ at your table (Ka Ta) restaurant alongside.
-Opposite, its’s a mixture of cannabis shops, some small cheap diners (Sushi Khao, Burrito Maa), noodle shops and yet more massage.
-At the far end, the curious set of steps leading up the hillside bring you out at Myristica, a set of bungalows with, you’ve guessed it, fabulous views out to sea.
+Further on, Bhu Tarn Resort (sister resort to Klong Prao Resort) is set back from the road with its minimart out front, with Scandinavian Chang Divers and an open air 329bt BBQ at your table (Ka Ta) restaurant alongside.
+Opposite, its’s a mixture of cannabis shops, some small cheap diners and noodle shops and yet more massage.
+At the far end, the curious set of steps leading up the hillside bring you out at Drifters Anchor, bungalows now undergoing renovation after changing hands in 2024.

 The North Bank of the Canal

-After a few hundred metres, you reach Annika (formerly Ramayana Resort), which sits on the corner of the street leading down to the north bank of the canal (klong).
+After a few hundred metres, you reach Annika Resort, which sits on the corner of the street leading down to the north bank of the canal (klong).
 About half way along this, its buildings give way to the upmarket Aana Resort, with its own Eastern Thai restaurant, Baan Ta Klua, sitting on the bend at the bottom.

 boat on the canal koh chang